kxdang/kiendang.me/README.md

     Use the Gatsby CLI to create a new site, specifying the blog starter.

-## 🔌 Additional features added to starter blog.
+## 🔌 Additional features I added to starter blog.

+The starter blog didn't have the features that I was looking for so I did some research and found resources to guide me in adding the implementations below:

 1.  **Added extra pages**